genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/dependency-injection.md

 # Dependency Injection

 Genesis supports some of the key annotations from javax.annotation and javax.inject defined in [Java Platform Enterprise Edition](https://docs.oracle.com/javaee/7/index.html) by using Google Guice as the internal dependency injection mechanism.
-In addition Genesis provides some of it's own annotations.
+In addition Genesis provides some of its own annotations.

 ## @Module